patchamama/Bookstore-loans/README.md

 - Stackoverflow
 - Templates as base used: https://github.com/Code-Institute-Solutions/django-blog-starter-files
 - Image to not cover: https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png
-- To update the default user field in a loan with the currently logged in user, we have used the ideas of: https://stackoverflow.com/questions/4670783/make-the-user-in-a-model-default-to-the-current-user
+- To update the default user field in a loan with the currently logged-in user, we have used the ideas of: https://stackoverflow.com/questions/4670783/make-the-user-in-a-model-default-to-the-current-user
 - To run a task at application startup (check for loans with expired deadlines and update): https://stackoverflow.com/questions/6791911/execute-code-when-django-starts-once-only
 - Error 500: https://stackoverflow.com/questions/13633508/django-handler500-as-a-class-based-view